 Row the Canal Grande: Evenings and Sundays

 Only to those who stay the night in the city is the true splendor of Venice revealed.
-And only to the few who row the grandest of her canals—of an evening or on a sunny Sunday when weekday work boats are moored away—does she express her gratitude.
+And only to the few who row the grandest of her canals—of an evening or on a quiet Sunday when weekday work boats are moored away—does she express her gratitude.